Cooking

 After each meal, have those you served evaluate the meal on

 presentation and taste, then evaluate your own meal.
-Discuss what you
+Discuss

-improved or enhanced your meals.
-Tell how planning and preparation help
+that could have improved or enhanced your meals.
+Tell how

-ensure successful trail hiking or backpacking meals.
+planning and preparation help ensure successful trail hiking or

 f.

-Explain to your counselor how you should divide the food and cooking
+Explain to your counselor how you should divide the food and

-properly clean the cooking area and store your food to protect it from
+Discuss how to properly clean the cooking area and store your

 7.